 We stayed at Saw Nyein San Guesthouse, but there’s plenty of options in Nyaung U.

-Best Sunrise and Sunset Spots
+Best Sunrise and Sunset Spots in Bagan

-Before I get into the details of our itinerary, here’s the most important bits – the best places to watch sunrise and sunset!
-This will be one of the most mind-blowingly impressive and memorable things you do in Bagan so its worth choosing good spots and getting there in plenty of time so you can enjoy the moment.
+Before I get into the details of our Bagan itinerary, here’s the most important bits – the best places to watch sunrise and sunset!
+This will be one of the most mind-blowingly impressive and memorable things you do so its worth choosing good spots and getting there in plenty of time so you can enjoy the moment.
 Here’s the spots we picked for our 3 days in Bagan – both mornings and evenings and what we thought of them:

 Sunrise: Shwesandaw Pagoda – known as the sunset Pagoda this is one of the most popular spots and gets very busy.
 It’s definitely worth going at least once though as it gives the best overall views of the whole area as the sun rises.

 Sunset: La-Kha-ou-shaung is very near to Shwesandaw but much smaller and quieter – we watched a great sunset over the mountains although not as many pagodas and spires silhouetted against this backdrop.